-Aone Onsen, located in Kawasaki-cho, southern Miyagi, is famous as a hot spring renowned for its beautiful nature.
-It is said that in the early Edo Period the Date family (伊達家), one of the most famous warrior families, often visited the hot springs for the purpose of curing themselves.
+Aone Onsen, located in Kawasaki-cho of southern Miyagi Prefecture, is famous for its beautiful nature.
+It is said that in the early Edo Period, the Date family (伊達家), one of the most famous warrior families, often visited this hot spring to heal themselves.
 At a special site around Aone Children’s Park and Jyappo Hot Spring, local people make about 2,000 small shrines (hokora) with snow and light a snow candle inside each of them.
-A fantastic winter scene appears and free tonjiru (Japanese pork soup) and cocoa are offered to the first visitors.
-Although it is held for only one day, every year Aone Onsen’s small snow shrines attract many tourists who seek a fantastic snowy scene.
-It is also recommended to stay at the hot spring village and go out to see this festival at night!
+It is a fantastic winter scene and free tonjiru (Japanese pork soup) and cocoa are offered to visitors on a first come first serve basis.
+Although it is held for just one day, every year Aone Onsen’s small snow shrines attract loads of tourists who are hoping to see the spectacular snowy scene.
+We also recommended you stay at the hot spring village and go out to see this festival at night!

 Aone Onsen Snow Illumination 2023

 Have you ever seen the beautiful scenery of countless lanterns, flying in the night sky like Disney’s Tangled?
 Guess what, you can see that very scene here in Japan!
 More than 1,000 lanterns fly in the sky over Tsunan in Niigata Prefecture and fireworks are set off in the finale of the festival.
 Tsunan receives some of the heaviest snowfall in the world and this festival helps to lift the spirits of the locals during the cold and dark winters.
 Winter activities, including snowboard battles, live music, and fireworks help to cheer up everyone!